openfootball/euro.json/README.md

 the sources than your changes will get lost / overwritten with the next update.

+Note: For the Euro 2024 please update the source text file [`/euro/2024--germany/euro.txt`](https://github.com/openfootball/euro/blob/master/2024--germany/euro.txt) for the group stage and for the knockout (quarter-finals, semi-finals, etc.) stage.

 ## Add Your Leagues and Tournaments!